Avdheshupadhyay/Sudoku--Solver/README.md

 # 🔢 Sudoku Solver 🧠 (HTML, CSS, JavaScript)

 A web-based **Sudoku Solver** that takes user input, solves the puzzle using backtracking algorithm, and displays the solved Sudoku on the same grid.
-Built using HTML, CSS, and JavaScript — completely frontend-based, no backend required.
+Built using HTML, CSS, and JavaScript — completely frontend-based.

 ---